Japan Gourmet and Autumn Tour

 Day 13 Not too far from Kanazawa are the ancient towns and villages of Takayama and Shirakawago.
 Takayama’s isolation has allowed Edo period streets, lined with tiny shops, museums and eating places, to survive to this day.
 After spending some time taking in the local sights we will travel on to Shirakawago, a small world heritage listed village, nestled in the mountains beside a pristine mountain river.
 We stroll around this fascinating village with its famous thatched roofs for a while before heading back to Kanazawa.
 Tonight enjoy a French dinner on the top floor of the hotel, with a panoramic view of the City of Kanazawa, sophisticated service and with dishes featuring fresh fish and Noto Wagyu Beef selections from the Hokuriku local region.

 We travel back to Tokyo today by the new Hokuriku Bullet Train line, “Gran Class” including a light meal and drinks on the train, arriving in Tokyo around midday.

 Upon arrival we transfer to our 5 Star hotel and check in for 1 night.
 The remainder of the day is free to either relax or explore a bit of Ginza.
 Your tour coordinator will help you organise your activities.
 Relax this evening with farewell drinks and a light meal at the Imperial lounge.

 Today is our last day in Japan, so you might wish to do some last minute souvenir hunting or an optional half day activity.
 Late afternoon, we check out from the hotel and leave for Haneda or Narita airport by private transfer service.

 Morning arrival in Australia.
 Interstate passengers connecting flight.

 Other Tour Inclusions

-Your Japan Gourmet Autumn Tour Platinum Grande package includes:
+Your Japan Gourmet and Autumn Tour Platinum Grande package includes: